 The subjects offered in the IB MYP at St Paul’s are Language and Literature (English and Chinese); Language Acquisition (French, Chinese, English and Latin); Physical and Health Education (PDHPE, Physical Activity and Sports Studies elective); Individuals and Societies (History, Geography and Commerce elective); Sciences; Mathematics; Design (Design and Technology, Food Technology and Industrial Technology Timber electives) and Arts (Dance, Drama, Music, Photo Media and Visual Arts electives).
 Additionally, students take a Christian Studies course.

 St Paul’s Grammar School was the first school in NSW to offer the MYP that is still authorized to do so.
 The teaching staff have a wealth of experience and expertise and serve as IB accredited teacher training workshop leaders, moderators of international work samples and members of various International Baccalaureate assessment and planning teams at meetings throughout the world.
-The MYP Coordinator represented the then IB Asia Pacific region as the MYP Committee Representative in The Hague in 2015.
+The MYP coordinator is an IB Educator with significant curriculum and assessment experience with the IB organisation.